M-185 loop, rentals, and timing

 The complete shoreline ride is one of the island's simplest and best experiences when conditions are decent and you are not trying to squeeze it between three other anchor activities.

-Shorter rides are still worth it
+Shorter rides are good too

 If kids, weather, or timing argue against the full loop, a shorter harbor-side or half-island ride can still give you the car-free Mackinac feel without turning it into a grind.

-Morning usually gives you the cleaner ride
+Morning usually gives you the easier ride

-Scenic Mackinac Island shoreline overlook
+Mackinac Island harbor and shoreline

 The ride is best when it stays part sightseeing, part island perspective shift.
 Stop for shoreline views, not just mileage, and Mackinac feels more distinctive for it.